Cloud-PG/XDC-AH-demo/docs/README.md

 We are going to do the following:

 - look briefly at redirector logs, to see XCache servers registering themselves
-- from the client node request a copy of the `test.txt` to the XCache redirector
+- from the client node request a copy of a file belonging to the CMS AAA federation to the XCache redirector
   - `xrdcp -f -d2 root://xcache-service.default.svc.cluster.local//store/mc/RunIIFall17DRPremix/DStarToD0Pi_D0KPi_DStarFilter_TuneCP5_13TeV-pythia8-evtgen/AODSIM/94X_mc2017_realistic_v10-v1/70000/FAC9CE9A-40EE-E711-AF02-E0071B7A8560.root /dev/null`
   - in few words at this point the redirector is going to check in any cache server has it on disk
     - if any, will make client contact that server directly